 Accessories of all shapes and sizes can really finish off your garden; think of it as decorating a room with no walls and no ceiling.
 These are a few accessories that work well in caravan gardens:

-For example, if you visit your Allens holiday home on a regular basis then you can afford to choose plants and accessories that require more maintenance, but if you only visit your holiday home a few times a year then you will need to opt for low-maintenance, naturally robust items.
+For example, if you visit your Allens holiday home on a regular basis then you can afford to choose plants and accessories that require more maintenance.
+On the other hand, if you only visit your holiday home a few times a year, you will need to opt for low-maintenance, naturally robust items.

 However you end up planning and creating your caravan friendly garden, have fun with it and make yourself a sanctuary.
 Don’t be afraid to ask your neighbours for help and advice too, especially those with allotments of their own or a keen interest in gardening.

 Did you know that there are over 250,000 people who live permanently in static caravans in the UK?

 The cost-of-living crisis reared its ugly head towards the end of 2022, and while 2023 is now well a...